File Formats

 JPEG Gainmap HDR (.jpg, .jpeg)

-Google's Ultra HDR / Adobe Gainmap HDR format embeds an HDR gain map within a standard JPEG file using the Multi-Picture Format (MPF) extension:
+Google's Ultra HDR (Pixel) and Apple iPhone HDR JPEG / Adobe Gainmap HDR formats embed an HDR gain map within a standard JPEG file using the Multi-Picture Format (MPF) extension:

 - Decoder: Pure JavaScript (